-Decomposing firms outside manufacturing into two groups - never-manufacturing firms (NMFs)and former-manufacturing firms (FMFs) - we find that both provide considerable contributions to the growth of US innovation.2 By 2016, NMFs and FMFs account for 28 and 18 percent of all US patent grants, up from a combined share of 9 percent in 1977.
-Moreover, we find that NMFs'patents per worker, an often-used measure of patent efficiency (Griliches, 1994; Kortum, 1997), is roughly equal to that of MFs, and rising similarly over time.
-FMFs patent efficiency, while lower in levels, also increases steadily over the sample period.
-The contribution of FMFs to these trends is particularly interesting given that the cohort that leaves manufacturing after the Great Recession actively imports prior to its exit, and accounts for a surge in US imports from China afterwards.
-Together, these trends suggest this group of firms was able to exploit low-cost Chinese production for physical assembly while continuing to innovate in the United States.3
+Decomposing firms outside manufacturing into two groups - never-manufacturing firms (NMFs) and former-manufacturing firms (FMFs) - we find that both provide considerable contributions to the growth of US innovation.2 By 2016, NMFs and FMFs account for 28 and 18 percent of all US patent grants, up from a combined share of 9 percent in 1977.
+Moreover, patents per worker, an oftenused measure of innovation efficiency (Griliches, 1994; Kortum, 1997), rise for both groups of firms over time.
+Indeed, we find that NMFs' patents per worker are roughly equal to those of MFs across the sample period, while those of FMFs are about half as high.
+FMFs' that exit manufacturing between 2007 to 2011 are particularly interesting since they not only exhibit dramatic growth in their patenting intensity after exiting, but also account for a concurrent surge in FMF imports from China.
+These trends suggest this group of firms may have exploited low-cost production opportunities in China for physical assembly while continuing to innovate in the United States.3

-On the face of it, the growth of patenting and R&D expenditures by firms without manufacturing facilities presents a challenge to the idea that innovation depends on the presence of physical production.
-We investigate this relationship more formally via a series of descriptive OLS panel regressions of patenting on a series of dummy variables capturing whether firms have manufacturing or innovation-related establishments, denoted M and P, or both.4 We estimate these regressions with and without firm fixed effects, and find that firms with manufacturing plants have 1.5 to 3.7 log points more patent grants depending on the specification, while firms with an innovation plant have 0.5 to 1.7 log points more patents, both relative to firms with no such plants.
-The more striking result is the estimated coefficient on the interaction of these two indicators, which suggests that firms with both types of plants have 14.7 to 66.5 log points more patents.
+On the face of it, the growth of patenting and R&D expenditures by firms without manufacturing facilities presents a challenge to the idea that innovation depends on the presence of physical production, at least within the firm.
+We investigate this relationship more formally via a series of descriptive OLS panel regressions of patenting on a series of dummy variables capturing whether firms have manufacturing or innovation-related establishments - denoted M and P - or both.4 We estimate these regressions with and without firm fixed effects, and find that firms with manufacturing plants have 1.5 to 3.7 log points more patent grants depending on the specification, while firms with an innovation plant have 0.5 to 1.7 log points more patents, both relative to firms with no such plants.

+The more striking result is the estimated coefficient on the interaction of the M and P indicators, which suggests that firms with both types of plants have 66.5 log points more patents relative to firms without either of these establishments.
+Exploiting variation within firms over time, the interaction also suggests that firms have about 15 log points more patents in those periods during which they have both types of plants.
 Results are qualitatively similar for firms' manufacturing and processing patents, as well as for the citations received by their overall patent portfolio, an often used measure of patent quality (Trajtenberg, 1990).
-Overall, the results of these regressions suggest that manufacturing and innovation may be complementary within the firm.
+Together, these descriptive regressions suggest that manufacturing and innovation may be complementary within firm boundaries via one of the channels noted above.

-To get a better sense of the nature of this complementarity, and the potential effects of the decline in US manufacturing employment on US innovation, we focus on firms with both M and P establishements, i.e., MP firms, and investigate the relationship between their patenting and the distance between these two types of plants.
-Toward this end, we identify the latitudes and longitudes of all US establishments using information contained in Census datasets, and then match the locations of all inventors granted patents to the nearest county in which the firm receiving the patent grant has a plant.
-Using these new data, we find robust evidence that MP firms' patenting output is highest when their manufacturing plants are close to their innovation centers.
-In our preferred specification which includes firm fixed effects, we find that when firms' M and P plants are within 5 miles of each
+To get a better sense of the nature of this complementarity, and the potential effects of the decline in US manufacturing employment on US innovation, we focus on firms with both M and P establishments - denoted MP firms - and investigate the relationship between their patenting and the distance between them.
+Toward that end, we identify the latitudes and longitudes of all US establishments using information contained in Census datasets.
+For each firm, we then measure the minimum distance between its M and P plant pairs.
+Using these new data, we find that MP firms'

-$^{^{2}}NMFs$ in a given year do not have a manufacturing plant in that or any previous year.
+$^{^{2}}NMF$ s in a given year do not have a manufacturing plant in that or any previous year.
 FMFs in that year do not have a manufacturing establishment, but have encompassed such a plant in prior years.